Faiza Hussain: Fictional character biography

 the Champions free Paris, France from a Hydra invasion force.

 Powers and abilities

 Faiza Hussain has the power to manipulate, assemble, and disassemble anything on an atomic level.
 She can disassemble a living body into its component parts while keeping the subject alive.
 She stopped a horde of Skrulls by preventing their bodies from moving with her powers.
 She is seen to use these powers not only on living organisms, but also on other kinds of materials, like Black Knight's clothes.
 She can also use her powers to heal the wounds of others.
 The extent and classification of these powers are yet to be revealed, but Black Knight described them as purely defensive.

-In a interview, Paul Cornell outlined her powers:
+In an interview, Paul Cornell outlined her powers: